-Mauve is one of the bioinformatics programs available on RCC Systems.
-It is a genomic sequence alignment program designed to align multiple genomic sequences when there are large-scale evolutionary events that need to also be considered when computing said alignments.
-These events can include such things as rearrangement and inversion among others.
+Mauve is a genomic sequence alignment program designed to align multiple genomic sequences when there are large-scale evolutionary events that need to also be considered when computing said alignments.
+These events can include things such as rearrangement and inversion, among others.

 Using Mauve on RCC Resources